-1. Prevailing (premerger) conditions

-- Competitive interactions established premerger equilibrium in prices and production quantities - Also establishes other competitive variable such as product attributes, but we do not have good models for this

-2. Hypothetical monopolist test

-- Seeks to identify a product grouping (relevant market) that contains the product of one or both of the merging firms in which market power could be exercised - Test: Whether a hypothetical monopolist of the product grouping could profitably implement "small but significant nontransitory increase in price" (SSNIP) above the prevailing prices in one or more products in the grouping, including at least one of the products of the merging firms - □ The test is satisfied when the profits gained from the increase in margin in the inframarginal sales outweigh the profits lost from the loss of the marginal sales
+- 1. Prevailing (premerger) conditions - Competitive interactions establish premerger equilibrium in prices and production quantities - Also establishes other competitive variables such as product attributes, but we do not have good models for this - 2.
+Hypothetical monopolist test - Seeks to identify a product grouping (relevant market) that contains the product of one or both of the merging firms in which market power could be exercised - Test: Whether a hypothetical monopolist of the product grouping could profitably implement "small but significant nontransitory increase in price" (SSNIP) above the prevailing prices in one or more products in the grouping, including at least one of the products of the merging firms - The test is satisfied when the profits gained from the increase in margin in the inframarginal sales outweigh the profits lost from the loss of the marginal sales

-3. Critical loss in homogeneous product markets

-- In the standard models, the hypothetical monopolist increases price by reducing output, which creates a scarcity in the product.
-Inframarginal customers then bid up the price in order to clear the market. - While small reductions in output may increase profits, sufficiently large reductions will reduce profits below the prevailing level - The output reduction beyond which any further reduction is unprofitable is call the critical loss - The critical loss is the output reduction where the profits gained from the increase in margin in the inframarginal sales just equal the profits lost from the loss of the marginal sales - □ Test: If the actual loss of sales due to a SSNIP is less than the critical loss, the SSNIP will be profitable and the candidate market will be a relevant market
+- 3. Critical loss in homogeneous product markets - A homogeneous product market supports only one price - All producers sell an identical product and purchasers buy from the seller that offers the lowest price-this forces all sellers to sell at the same price - There is no recapture in this market of lost marginal sales - In the standard models, the hypothetical monopolist increases price by reducing output, which creates a scarcity in the product.
+Inframarginal customers then bid up the price in order to clear the market. - While small reductions in output may increase profits, sufficiently large reductions will reduce profits below the prevailing level - The output reduction beyond which any further reduction is unprofitable is called the critical loss - The critical loss is the output reduction where the profits gained from the increase in margin in the inframarginal sales just equal the profits lost from the loss of the marginal sales - Test: If the actual loss of sales due to a SSNIP is less than the critical loss, the SSNIP will be profitable and the candidate market will be a relevant market

-4. One-product SSNIP tests in differentiated products markets

-- In differentiated products market, different products can have different prices and margins - The Merger Guidelines recognize as relevant markets products grouping where the hypothetical monopolist can profitably increase the price of one product, provided it is a product of one of the merging firms - The same basic critical loss analysis applies with one significant modification: When the product with the SSNIP loses marginal sales, some of those lost sales are "recaptured" by other products in the candidate market - The hypothetical monopolist earns profits on the recaptured sales that can be used to offset profit losses from lost marginal sales - The profit for each unit recaptured by any "other" product is the other product's original dollar margin (since the price of the recapturing product is not increased by the SSNIP) - The recapture rate on the lost marginal units that is just necessary for the hypothetical monopolist to break even with a SSNIP on one product is called the (one-product) critical recapture rate - The critical recapture rate is specific to the product on which the SSNIP is imposed, the diversion ratios from that product to other products in the market, and the dollar margins of all products - Test: For the product on which the SSNIP is imposed, if the actual recapture rate exceeds the critical recapture rate, the SSNIP will be profitable and the candidate market will be a relevant market
+- 4. One-product SSNIP tests in differentiated products markets - □ In differentiated products market, different products can have different prices and margins - The Merger Guidelines recognize as relevant markets products grouping where the hypothetical monopolist can profitably increase the price of one product, provided it is a product of one of the merging firms - The same basic critical loss analysis applies with one significant modification: When the product with the SSNIP loses marginal sales, some of those lost sales are "recaptured" by other products in the candidate market - The hypothetical monopolist earns profits on the recaptured sales that can be used to offset profit losses from lost marginal sales due to the SSNIP - The profit for each unit recaptured by any "other" product is the other product's original dollar margin (since the price of the recapturing product is not increased by the SSNIP) - The recapture rate on the lost marginal units that is just necessary for the hypothetical monopolist to break even with a SSNIP on one product is called the (one-product) critical recapture rate - The critical recapture rate is specific to the product on which the SSNIP is imposed, the diversion ratios from that product to other products in the market, and the dollar margins of all products - Test: For the product on which the SSNIP is imposed, if the actual recapture rate exceeds the critical recapture rate, the SSNIP will be profitable and the candidate market will be a relevant market